Student Census

 Each family in Junior Kindergarten to Grade 6 will receive an invitation email with a unique code to complete the online survey with their children at home.
 Please be advised that the unique ID code provided in the email is valid for one time submission only and it is only applicable for the student assigned to it.
 Students in Grades 7 to 12 will be provided with an opportunity to complete the online survey at school with the unique code provided through their student email account.
 School administrators will ensure that every student has the opportunity to participate in the Student Census.
 Students can choose to participate in the survey either at school or at another time or location of their choosing. |

-What browser should I use to complete the online Student Census? |
+| What browser should I use to complete the online Student Census? |

 For the most secure and best experience, we recommend using the newest version of the following browsers such as Chrome, Firefox, Safari, and Microsoft Edge. |

-What if students and families can't access the online Student Census? |
+| What if students and families can't access the online Student Census? |

 The DDSB is committed to meeting our responsibilities under the Human Rights Code and the Accessibility for Ontarians with Disabilities Act (AODA).
 The Student Census is also available in paper format and large print.
 If you require an accessible or alternative format to access or complete the survey, please email census@ddsb.ca for further assistance. |

-How long does it take to complete the Student Census? |
+| How long does it take to complete the Student Census? |

-The Census will take approximately fifteen minutes to complete. |
+The Census should only take 8-10 minutes to complete. |

-What other information about the Student Census is available for students and families? |
+| What other information about the Student Census is available for students and families? |

-Families of students in all grades will receive a letter in March regarding the Student Census.
+| Families of students in all grades will receive a letter in February regarding the Student Census.
 The letter will provide information on the purpose of the student census, types of questions included in the student census, how to participate, and how the collected data will be used. |

 Consent and Accessibility

-Do students in Grades 7 - 12 require parental permission to complete the census? |
+| Do students in Grades 7 - 12 require parental permission to complete the census? |

-Permission from parents or guardians is not required for the DDSB Student Census.
-Legislation governing student participation in a board-initiated survey for planning and programming purposes permits the collection of survey data without a formal parental/guardian consent.
-Students in Grade 7-12 can choose not to participate if this is their choice or an agreed upon family decision.
+Ontario legislation governing student participation in a board-initiated survey for planning and programming purposes permits the collection of survey data without a formal parental/guardian consent.
+Students in Grade 7-12 can choose to participate if this is their choice or an agreed upon family decision.
+Parents/guardians of students under the age of 16 will have the opportunity to opt out of their child’s participation in the Survey on behalf of their child.
 The Ontario Human Rights Code permits the collection and analysis of identity data for the purposes of identifying and removing systemic barriers, preventing discrimination, and promoting equity and inclusivity.
 Ontario’s Education Equity Action Plan also encourages school boards to collect student identity-based data for the purpose of achieving these goals.
 The Anti-Racism Act, 2017, S.O.
 2017, c 15, and section 169.1 (1)(2.1) of the Ontario Education Act, R.S.O.
 1990, c.
 E. 2 (as amended) also permits the collection of identity-based data. |

-Will students/families have the opportunity to review the Student Census before the launch date? |
+| Will students/families have the opportunity to review the Student Census before the launch date? |

 Yes.
 Census questions, as well as other communication documents, will be posted on the Board website for students and families to review prior to the launch date. |

-Does every question need to be answered on the census? |
+| Does every question need to be answered on the census? |

 Participation in the student census is voluntary.
 Students/families may choose to skip questions if they do not wish to provide answers or choose not to participate at all.
-However, it is important to note that the higher the completion rate, the richer and more reliable the information will be for school improvement and program planning. |
+However, it is important to note that a high completion rate matters, as the richer and more reliable the information will be for school improvement and program planning. |

-Is the Student Census available for students with different abilities/disabilities needs? |
+| Is the Student Census available for students with different abilities/disabilities needs? |

 Every student at DDSB has the opportunity to participate in the Student Census.
 Although students in Grades 7-12 will be provided with an opportunity to complete the census in class, students are welcome to complete the census at another time, for example at home with assistance from their parents/guardians or caregivers. |

-Will the census be available in a variety of languages? |
+| Will the census be available in a variety of languages? |

 The census will also be translated into the most frequently spoken languages at home other than English in the DDSB.
 Both the Kindergarten – Grade 6 and Grades 7 – 12 Census will be available in the following languages: Arabic, Dari, Farsi, Mandarin (Simplified Chinese), Tamil, and Urdu.
 Participants can choose their preferred language at the top of the cover page on the online survey.
 Disclaimer: We have attempted to provide an accurate translation of the original English document to support your understanding.
 However, due to the nuances in translating to a foreign language, slight differences may exist.
 The original English document is the official document and is available at the Resources section at the end of this page.
 If you require an accessible or alternative format, please email census@ddsb.ca. |